rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I like learning about web and mobile development, data science, and systems programming.
+I like learning about web and mobile development, data science, and embedded/systems programming.

 <!---